cdakotabrown/docs/docs/uminekoScript.md

 ## Explanations

+### level 3 episode descriptions feeding directly into including the reader as an actor in the WTC canon/universe

 ### How these scenes usually play out at the end of Higurashi

 The epilogue chapters in Higurashi are usually called cast review sessions.
 They serve a couple uses, they allow a small break to decompress after enduring the ending act of an episode.
 Most of the endings of Higurashi involve tragic endings and many people dying that we've come to know and care about.
 It's a cheeky "hey don't worry, these characters are fine they are just as confused or anxious or curious as you, the reader, are".
 It directly breaks the fourth wall and treats the reader as if they were part of a greater conversation about what's going on in the town of Hinamizawa 1983.